The second brain:

 "I have never drunk so much water in my life!"

 About a month ago, I bought an Analemma Water Rod.
 I had heard your story on several podcasts and it resonated with me SO much that I finally decided to buy one.
 In the first few weeks, I never drank so much water in my life.
-It was like I needed to replenish myself!
+It was as if I had to replenish myself!
 Now it has stabilized, but I still drink more water than ever before.
 And I take the Stirrer with me everywhere I go.
 I feel more grounded and somehow there is more peace and clarity.
 My children and my partner also love the water.

 "Huge relaxation and a calming effect"